microsoft/BuildTourHack/stories/2/211_Centennial.md

 * Basic knowledge of C# development
 * Basic knowledge of client development with the .NET framework
 * Basic knowledge of Windows 10 and the Universal Windows Platform
 * A computer with Windows 10 Anniversary Update or Windows 10 Creators Update.
-If you want to use the Desktop App Converter with an installer, you will need at least a Pro or Enterprise version, since it leverages a feature called Containers which isn’t available in the Home version.
+If you want to use the Desktop App Converter with an installer, you will need at least a Pro or Enterprise version, since it leverages a feature called Containers which isn't available in the Home version.
 * Visual Studio 2017 with the tools to develop applications for the Universal Windows Platform.
 Any edition is supported, including the free [Visual Studio 2017 Community](https://www.visualstudio.com/vs/community/)
 * Go to the git repo at [https://github.com/Knowzy/KnowzyInternalApps](https://github.com/Knowzy/KnowzyInternalApps) and clone or download the content onto your local computer.